IvanDeus/Flask-File-Manager-with-TinyDB-Auth/README.md

 Register a new user account

-Log in with your credentials
+Log in with your credentials and activation code (from a local app.log file)

 Start uploading and managing files